Ph.D., University of Wisconsin, 1989

 - Unilever Award, American Chemical Society, 1992

-- Associated Faculty, Andlinger Center for Energy and the Environment
+- Executive Committee and Associated Faculty, Andlinger Center for Energy and the Environment

 The design of materials with a desired set of properties is an age-old endeavor, yet one in which new challenges emerge with each new application one can envision.
 Polymers pervade all areas of technology, from medicine to electronics to energy production.
 Most polymeric materials introduced into commerce today contain multiple components or phases, with supramolecular structures ranging from nanometers to microns.
 Such materials offer the potential for synergistic property combinations, but the myriad ways in which monomer units can be combined (random, gradient, or block copolymers) coupled with a diversity of potential macromolecular architectures (linear, branched, or star) makes tapping this potential a true challenge.
 By elucidating the connections between materials synthesis, processing, morphology, and physical properties, our work aims to provide key ideas in the design of materials with tailored property sets, and to show how these materials may be applied in new or existing technologies.